ddd-crew/como-prep-canvas/README.md

 - Individual tasks for participants to take on.

 #### Decision-making style
 Decide how decisions will be made during the workshop and which decisions need to be made.
-The decision-making style can range from autocratic with a command or proposal to democratic given an idea or just the problem, and it is important to be clear about it from the beginning.
-Additionally, be specific about which decisions can and need to be made during the workshop.
+The decision-making style can range from autocratic with a command or proposal to democratic given an idea or just the problem.
+It is important to be clear about it from the beginning.
+Additionally, be specific about which decisions can and need to be made during the workshop and which can / will **not** be taken.
+In case decisions need to be taken check if you have the right people in the workshop.

 **Why it matters:**
 Decision-making is a critical part of any collaborative session.
 Without a clear style, discussions can go on forever, leading to frustration, conflicts, resistance and a lack of progress.
 By setting the ground rules in advance, you ensure the workshop remains productive and on track.
 It also helps to manage expectations and empowers participants to contribute effectively, knowing how their input will be used.